ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 # The Data
-The most important thing now therefore is to get some data to work on!
-For this I landed on using the Pokébase library for python ([GitHub here](https://github.com/PokeAPI/pokebase)) which acts as a lightweight interface for the PokéAPI database.
+The most important thing now, therefore, is to get some data to work on!
+I landed on using the Pokébase library for python ([GitHub here](https://github.com/PokeAPI/pokebase)), which acts as a lightweight interface for the PokéAPI database.

-So for each sprite I want to train on, I also need to store the correct types, generation and shininess.
-Given that for each pokémon I actually want multiple sprites (for shiny/not shiny and also for front/back sprites) it's going to be easier in the long run to collect the target data for each pokémon in advance and then store it as we download the sprites, rather than collecting it each time.
+So for each sprite, I also need to store the correct types, generation and shininess.
+Given that for each pokémon, I want multiple sprites (for shiny/not shiny and also for front/back sprites), it’s going to be easier, in the long run, to collect the target data for each pokémon in advance.
+Then access it as we download the sprites, rather than collecting the data each time.

 ## The Types
 While it may seem easier to collect the types for each pokémon one by one, this ends up being **far** slower than collecting all the pokémon of each type and *then* flipping it the other way since there are less than two dozen types and several hundred pokémon!